-We are a clinical-stage gene therapy company focused on developing life-changing treatments for patients suffering from severe diseases of the CNS.
-We focus on CNS diseases where we believe an AAV gene therapy approach can have a clinically meaningful impact by either increasing or decreasing the production of a specific protein.
-We have created a product engine, which enables us to engineer, optimize, manufacture and deliver AAV gene therapies that have the potential to provide durable efficacy following a single administration directly to the CNS.
-Our product engine has rapidly generated programs for five CNS indications, including advanced Parkinson's disease, a monogenic form of ALS, Friedreich's ataxia, Huntington's disease and SMA.
-Our most advanced clinical candidate, VY-AADC01, is being evaluated for the treatment of advanced Parkinson's disease in an open-label, Phase 1b clinical trial with the goal of generating human proof-of-concept data in 2016.
-Our goal is to submit our next IND in 2017.
+We are a clinical-stage gene therapy company focused on developing life-changing treatments for patients suffering from severe diseases of the central nervous system, or CNS.
+We focus on CNS diseases where we believe an adeno-associated virus gene, or AAV, therapy approach that either increases or decreases the production of a specific protein can slow or reduce the symptoms experienced by patients, and therefore have a clinically meaningful impact.
+We have created a product engine, which enables us to engineer, optimize, manufacture and deliver our AAV-based gene therapies that have the potential to provide durable efficacy following a single administration directly to the CNS.
+Our product engine has rapidly generated programs for five CNS indications, including advanced Parkinson's disease; a monogenic form of ALS; Friedreich's ataxia; Huntington's disease; and SMA.
+Our most advanced clinical candidate, VY-AADC01, is being evaluated for the treatment of advanced Parkinson's disease in an open-label, Phase 1b clinical trial with the goal of generating human proof-of-concept data in the second half of 2016.
+Our goal is to submit an IND for one of our current preclinical programs in 2017.

 Since our inception on June 19, 2013, our operations have focused on organizing and staffing our company, business planning, raising capital, establishing our intellectual property portfolio, determining which CNS indications to pursue and conducting preclinical studies and clinical trials.
 We do not have any product candidates approved for sale and have not generated any revenue from product sales.
 We have funded our operations primarily through private placements of our Series A redeemable convertible Preferred Stock, which we refer to as our Series A Preferred Stock, and Series B redeemable convertible Preferred Stock, which we refer to as our Series A Preferred Stock, our redeemable convertible preferred stock, and our collaboration with Genzyme, or the Genzyme Collaboration, which commenced in February 2015.
-From inception through March 31, 2015, we have raised an aggregate of \$75.0 million of gross proceeds from sales of our redeemable convertible preferred stock and convertible preferred stock for aggregate gross proceeds of \$60.0 million.
+From inception through June 30, 2015, we have raised an aggregate of \$135.0 million of gross proceeds from sales of our redeemable convertible preferred stock and convertible promissory notes, and additionally received a \$65.0 million up-front payment from the Genzyme Collaboration to fund our operations.

 Since inception, we have incurred significant operating losses.
-Our net losses were \$3.8 million and \$16.3 million for the period and year ended December 31, 2013 and 2014, respectively, and \$14.6 million for the three months ended March 31, 2015.
-As of March 31, 2015, we had an accumulated deficit of \$36.1 million.
+Our net losses were \$3.8 million and \$16.3 million for the period and year ended December 31, 2013 and 2014, respectively, and \$18.5 million for the six months ended June 30, 2015.
+As of June 30, 2015, we had an accumulated deficit of \$41.5 million.
 We expect to continue to incur significant expenses and operating losses for the foreseeable future.
 We anticipate that our expenses will increase significantly in connection with our ongoing activities, as we:

-- continue investment in our product engine, including preclinical development of our programs and moving such programs into clinical development, and manufacturing facilities; - continue clinical development of VY-AADC01 as a treatment for advanced Parkinson's disease; - continue preclinical development of our other programs and begin moving such other programs into clinical development; - hire additional research, development and business personnel;
+- continue investment in our product engine, including preclinical development of our programs and moving such programs into clinical development, and manufacturing facilities; - continue clinical development of VY-AADC01 as a treatment for advanced Parkinson's disease; - continue preclinical development of our other programs and begin moving such other programs into clinical development; - hire additional research, development, general and administrative personnel;